Otoplasty St. Louis

 Otoplasty refers to correction of prominent ears.
 This is often something that develops at a very young age due to differences in the amount and folding of the ear cartilages.
 Many patients with prominent ears have unfortunately been teased about their appearance, and may wear a particular hairstyle to try and camouflage their concerns.

 During your consultation your surgeon will assess the ears for symmetry, areas of excess tissue and inadequate cartilage folding.
 Measurements and photographs will be taken for your record.
-Approaches for achieving your desired look will be discussed.
+Approaches for achieving your desired facial look will be discussed.

 - Length: 2 hours